-A student interested in challenging a course through examination must contact the Student Services Specialist or the Associate Director of Admissions by the end of the third week of the semester in which the student plans to take the challenge exam.
+A student interested in challenging a course through examination must contact Student Services by the end of the third week of the semester in which the student plans to take the challenge exam.
 The exam must be taken prior to the final date to withdraw from a course in the semester in which a student wishes to receive credit for the course.
 Normally, challenge exams will not be given during the summer.
 However, exceptions may be granted by the Dean of Student Access and Success.
 The challenge exams are comprehensive.
 To receive a grade of "CR" for the course being challenged, a student must earn a minimum score of 70% or higher on the challenge exam.
 Upon successful completion of the challenge exam, a grade of "CR" will be recorded on the student's transcript.
 No student may challenge a course more than once.
 A student may not challenge a course in which a grade other than "W" or "AU" was received.
 A student planning to transfer to another institution should contact that institution prior to taking a challenge examination to determine if the "CR" grade is acceptable for that particular course.
 A non-refundable fee is assessed for this service prior to taking the examination.
-Credit by challenge examination is not included in the calculation of a student's instructional load as it applies to the financial aid program of Eastern West Virginia Community & Technical College.
+Credit by challenge examination is not included in the calculation of a student's instructional load as it applies to the financial aid program of Eastern.
 The credit hours will be counted toward graduation requirements and for designation on Dean's lists.
 Challenge exams are not available for all courses.